d3b-center/pediatric-auto-defacer-public/README.md

     docker compose up
     ```

 It takes about an hour to fully process 1 MRI file (with 16 GB memory, 2 GHz 4 cores; however, this depends on your machine specs).
-Defaced images will be stored in an `output/` folder with files named `[input-file-name]_defaced.nii.gz`, for example:
+Defaced images will be stored in an `output/` folder with files named `[input-file-name]_defaced.nii.gz` and the model-predicted face mask as `[input-file-name]_face_mask.nii.gz`, for example:

 ```
 input/
     t1ce_defaced.nii.gz
+    t1ce_face_mask.nii.gz
     ...
 ```